Ridley Scott: Early life and education

-Scott was born on 30 November 1937 in South Shields, to Francis ("Frank") Percy Scott, a partner in a commercial shipping business based in Newcastle who would serve as a Colonel in the Royal Engineers during the Second World War, and Elizabeth, née Williams, a miner's daughter.
+Scott was born on 30 November 1937 in South Shields, the second of three sons to Francis ("Frank") Percy Scott, a partner in a commercial shipping business based in Newcastle who would serve as a Colonel in the Royal Engineers during the Second World War, and Elizabeth, née Williams, a miner's daughter.
 His great-uncle Dixon Scott was a pioneer of the cinema chain and opened many cinemas around Tyneside.
 One of his cinemas, Tyneside Cinema, is still operating in Newcastle and is the last remaining newsreel cinema in the UK.

 Born two years before the Second World War began, Scott was brought up in a military family.
 His father, a senior officer in the Royal Engineers, was absent for most of his early life.
 His elder brother, Frank, joined the Merchant Navy when he was still young and the pair had little contact.
 During this time the family moved around; they lived in Cumberland as well as other areas of England, in addition to Wales and Germany, where Colonel Scott was part of the post-war Allied Control Council.
 After the war the Scott family moved back to County Durham and eventually settled on Teesside.

 His interest in science fiction began by reading the novels of H. G. Wells as a child.
 He was also influenced by science-fiction films such as It!
 The Terror from Beyond Space, The Day the Earth Stood Still and Them!
 He said these films "kind of got [him] going a little" but his attention was not fully caught until he saw Stanley Kubrick's 2001: A Space Odyssey, about which he said, "Once I saw that, I knew what I could do."
-He went to Grangefield Grammar School in Stockton on Tees and obtained a diploma in design at West Hartlepool College of Art.
+He went to Grangefield Grammar School in Stockton-on-Tees and obtained a diploma in design at West Hartlepool College of Art.
+While in Stockton during the mid 1950s, he played for Stockton Rugby Football Club.
 The industrial landscape in West Hartlepool would later inspire visuals in Blade Runner, with Scott stating, "There were steelworks adjacent to West Hartlepool, so every day I'd be going through them, and thinking they're kind of magnificent, beautiful, winter or summer, and the darker and more ominous it got, the more interesting it got."

 I use everything I learned every day at art school.
 It's all about white sheets of paper, pens and drawing.